 Understanding Your Healthcare Coverage

-If you have health insurance, it's essential that you know what your plan covers and how to protect your benefits.
+If you have health insurance, it's essential that you know what your plan covers and how to maintain your health insurance benefits.
 This is not only important for newly diagnosed patients but also for survivors who need follow-up visits.

-Read your policy carefully to understand the health and medical services covered.
+Read your policy carefully to understand the services covered.
 Find out the portion of medical expenses you'll be responsible for paying.
 Your expenses may include:

-- Premiums - the cost of participating in the plan.
+- Premiums - the cost to have the health insurance plan.
 Premium payments are usually made monthly.

-- Deductibles - a fixed amount of money that you must meet or pay each year before the insurance carrier will cover your medical expenses.
+- Deductibles - a fixed amount of money that you must first pay out of your own pocket each year, before the insurance plan will start to pay for your medical expenses.

-- Co-payments - a set dollar amount you pay at the time of service for certain medical services and prescription drugs.
-Co-pay amounts aren't applied against the insurance plan deductible amount(s).
-The co-pay amount may vary depending on whether you're seeing a specialist (such as a hematologist oncologist) or a primary care provider or if you are taking a brand name drug rather than a generic drug.
+- Co-payments - a fixed amount of money that you must pay at the time you receive medical care or prescription drugs.
+Co-pay amounts aren't applied to the insurance plan deductible amount(s).
+The co-pay amounts may vary depending on whether you're seeing a specialist (such as a hematologist oncologist) or a primary care provider or if you are taking a brand name drug rather than a generic drug.

-- Coinsurance - the percentage of medical expenses shared by you and the health plan.
+- Co-insurance - the percentage of medical expenses shared by you and the health plan.
 This is also referred to as a "cost share."
 For example, if you have an 80/20 plan, the insurance plan pays 80 percent of your covered medical expenses and you would be responsible for the remaining 20 percent of your medical expenses.
 The co-insurance amount is in addition to any deductibles and co-payments.
-Coinsurance may apply to hospital services, certain laboratory tests and, for managed care plans, instances when you receive medical care from a health provider outside of your plan's network.

 Types of Health Insurance Plans